Land Protection Projects

 WLCT is in the midst of several major land protection projects.
 When completed, these projects will protect over 100 acres of scenic and sensitive land in Westport.

 St. Vincent de Paul Property: Phase 2

-WLCT has embarked on an effort to create Westport’s first community park at the 82-acre former St. Vincent de Paul Camp on Adamsville Road.
-This effort followed WLCT’s successful Phase 1, which included acquisition and protection the property in February 2018 and removal of the buildings in summer 2018.
-See below for more information about Phase 1.
+WLCT has embarked on an effort to create Westport’s first community park at the 82-acre former St. Vincent de Paul property on Adamsville Road.
+This effort followed a successful Phase 1, which included acquisition and protection the property in February 2018 and removal of the buildings in summer 2018.

-WLCT and the Town embarked on a town-wide planning effort where they invited the community to provide feedback on the future of the property.
-Over 200 community members shared their thoughts about the need for more open space where families can hike, enjoy a picnic, engage in recreation like kite flying and tossing a football or Frisbee, all in a wide open park-like landscape.
+Over 200 community members have shared their thoughts about the future of this property, and the need for more open space where families can hike, enjoy a picnic, engage in recreation like kite flying and tossing a football or Frisbee.
 Based on the public response, WLCT created a vision to create a community open space that welcomes individuals, families and groups, protects significant natural resources and connects people to the outdoors.

 With your help, we hope to open the property to the public in June of 2019.
-You can donate here, or email Director of Special Projects, Jennifer Dubois at firstname.lastname@example.org or call (508) 636 9228 for more information about the project.
+Contact Director of Special Projects, Jennifer Dubois at Jennifer@westportlandtrust.org or (508) 636 9228, extension 4 for more information about the project.

 The above video gives you a glimpse into this unique property – why it is so special, and what it can do for our community

 St. Vincent de Paul Property, Adamsville Road: Phase 1